aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**ListObjects & ListObject objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_13.png)|
 A ListObject object represents a table in the worksheet.
-Developers can set the style of table and other related properties using ListObject object.
+Developers can set the style of the table and other related properties using a ListObject object.

 ## **ShapeCollection/Shape**
 Each Worksheet object contains a ShapeCollection object that represents a collection of all Shape objects in a worksheet as shown below: